jpuopolo67/proctor/README.md

 $ group create --groupname=extracredit
 $ group append --groupname=extracredit --emails=students.txt
  ```

+## Future Enhancements
+No single application can cover everyone's needs.
+I encourage folks to clone this project and contribute to it!
+In fact, if you're teaching a Python class, perhaps assign additions, upgrades and bug fixes to the codebase.
+Some ideas for enhancements include:

+* Building the instructor/external unit tests
+* Enabling a separate step to build the source code independently of grading it
+    * I couldn't think of a compelling use case for this, so left it out for now
+* Enhancing the group management functionality to remove people from groups, grant certain levels
+of access to groups, etc.
+* Replacing the simple CSV-style gradebook with an Excel spreadsheet and adding grading formulas automatically
+* Adding an upload feature to Blackboard and LConnect

 ## Wrap Up
 I hope that you find Proctor a useful and time-saving application.
 If you have any questions, or need more
 information, I'd love to hear from you.
 Just drop me a note at my WIT email address: